Skip to content

 Regardless of the format, every youth sports sponsorship pitch or proposal should include these essential elements:

-• Purpose of the sponsorship—Clearly explain the financial need and how the sponsorship will directly benefit the team and its players, whether it's for uniforms, travel expenses, equipment, or facility costs.
+• Purpose of the sponsorship—Clearly explain the financial need and how the sponsorship directly benefits the team and its players, whether for uniforms, travel expenses, equipment, or facility costs.

 • Sponsor benefits—Outline what the sponsor will gain from the partnership.
 Detail brand exposure opportunities, such as logo placement on jerseys, banners, social media, website features, or event mentions.
 Emphasize the reach they can expect.